The Cambodia Stock Exchange (CSX) is one of the youngest and smallest stock exchanges in the world and is the national stock exchange of Cambodia.

 - At least seven percent of total authorised voting shares must be owned by shareholders who each own less than one percent of the total voting shares (unless otherwise approved by CSX and the Securities Exchange Commission of Cambodia)

-An active stock exchange takes time to develop, but the CSX appears to be on the right track.
-Vietnam’s Ho Chi Min Stock Exchange began in July 2000 with two listings and is now one of South East Asia’s most vibrant markets with well over 300 listed companies.
-As the economy of Cambodia continues to mature and expand, the CSX can be expected to follow.
+An active stock exchange takes time to develop.
+Vietnam’s Ho Chi Min Stock Exchange began in July 2000 with two listings and has grown into one of South East Asia’s most vibrant markets with well over 300 listed companies.

 How can you buy shares on the CSX?

 In February 2020, it was announced that investors can use Acleda Bank Plc’s app ToanChet to buy shares on the Cambodia Securities Exchange (CSX).